jeffreyscheng/improve_muon/theoretical/06_how_to_hear_the_spectral_echo.md

 Therefore, the problem of unbiased steepest descent boils down to estimating $\kappa$.
 This can be done with least squares if we had a dataset of empirical gradient SVDs and true gradient SVDs; however, we do not have access to the true gradient.
 We can only vary the minibatch size to get empirical gradients with varying amount of minibatch noise.

 We will now show how to achieve good spectral echo estimation without ever having access to true gradients.
-We will exploit **independence across repeated, equally-sized minibatches** to expose the noise structure and recover the echo via cross-replica *spectral reverb* measurements.
+We will exploit **independence across repeated, equally-sized replicas** (DDP workers × accumulation steps, i.e., disjoint data at the same batch size) to expose the noise structure and recover the echo via cross-replica *spectral reverb* measurements.

 ---